ArturoDent/find-and-transform/README.md

-    "runWhen": "onceIfAMatch",         // default, trigger the "run" operation only once no matter how many matches "runWhen": "onEveryMatch",         // trigger the "run" operation for each successful find match "runWhen": "onceOnNoMatches",      // only trigger the "run" operation if there is no find match
+    "runWhen": "onceIfAMatch",         // default, trigger the "run" operation only once no matter how many matches "runWhen": "onEveryMatch",         // trigger the "run" operation for each successful find match "runWhen": "onceOnNoMatches",      // only trigger the "run" operation if there is no find match "runWhen": "onceIgnoreMatches",      // trigger the "run" operation whether or not there is a find match

     "isRegex": true,                   // boolean, will apply to 'cursorMoveSelect' as well as the find query "matchWholeWord": true,            // boolean, same as above